 Restaurants and pubs with a sea view in Ryde and East Wight

-During the summer months, The Dell Cafe in Appley (4/5 on Trip Advisor, see Food Hygiene) does evening meals on some nights.
+During the summer months, The Dell Café in Appley (4/5 on Trip Advisor, see Food Hygiene) does evening meals on some nights.
 It gets good reviews, but you have to book as it's not huge.
 Thanks to Helen for the suggestion, via Facebook.
+I had an excellent breakfast here during a heatwave.

 Meanwhile, you get impressive cliff top sea views from Culver Haven Inn (4.5/5 on Trip Advisor, see Food Hygiene), which is a relaxed pub overlooking Sandown and Shanklin from a spot near Bembridge.